HIGGS317/higgs317.github.io/content/authors/admin/_index.md

 Hello, I am Divyansh Tripathi, Master's Student at IISER Bhopal.
 Currently majoring in Physics and interested in Astrophysics, Machine Learning and Deep Learning.
 I am interested in the study of Compact Object formation, evolution and accretion physics.
 I am also interested in MHD and Code Developments for solving astrophysical problems.
 Some part of also wanders in the relam of ML-DL and there I am interested in techniques of the domain that can be useful for astrophysics.

+Currently looking for graduate positions.
+Please reach out at ~ divyansh20@iiserb.ac.in ~ if you have any research positions or you feel I can contribute to your projects.